marionettejs/backbone.marionette/docs/marionette.view.md

 do not provide a helper method mechanism while Handlebars templates do.

-A `templateHelpers` attribute can be applied to any View object that uses the `serializeData` method - including ItemViews, Layouts and CompositeViews.
-When this attribute is present, it's contents will be mixed in to the data object that comes back from the `serializeData` method for you.
+A `templateHelpers` attribute can be applied to any View object that renders a template.
+When this attribute is present, it's contents will be mixed in to the data object that comes back from the `serializeData` method.
 This will allow you to create helper methods that can be called from within your templates.

 ### Basic Example